jcclose1/Basic_AWS_EC2/README.md

 ### 2. Install Seaborn data visualization package for Python.
 `pip install seaborn`

 Easy as that.
-This is the only library we will use that is not preinstalled on the AMI.
+This is the only library we will use that is not preinstalled on the Deep Learning AMI.

+# Part 3 - Configure Jupyter Server

+### 1. Choose a password to access notebooks
+Enter the following commands and follow prompt to set a password:

+`jupyter notebook --generate-config`

+`key=$(python -c "from notebook.auth import passwd; print(passwd())")`